-Hunters have long known to avoid detergents that contain optical brighteners allow fabrics to gather ultraviolet energy.
+Hunters have long known to avoid detergents that contain optical brighteners that allow fabrics to gather ultraviolet energy.
 The UV light is released from the fabric in a bright band of blue that game animals can see.
-The same principal applies military uniforms and night vision gear.
-It's also a good idea to avoid highly perfumed detergents that can be easily detected.
+The same principle applies to military uniforms and night vision gear.
+It's also a good idea to avoid highly-perfumed detergents that can be easily detected.

 Select a laundry detergent that contains no brighteners/whiteners.
-Skip the products that advertise a bleach alternative or color-safe bleach is included because these ingredients whiten and brighten.
+Don't choose the products that advertise a bleach alternative or color-safe bleach in the formula because these ingredients whiten and brighten.

 Skip the Fabric Softener and Dryer Sheets